bahorn/skp/README.md

 # Modern Static Kernel Patching

-This is a PoC tool to patch linux kernel bzImages to load a kSHELF.
+This is a PoC tool to patch x86 Linux kernel bzImages to load a kSHELF.

 This is a modern version of a the idea from Phrack 60-8 [1], but doing very different style of patches.